 Students may receive individual assistance with their research at the reference desk

-or by making an appointment with a reference librarian
+or by making an appointment with the librarian for their subject area

-major steps of the research process, locate books, use periodical indexes to find
+major steps of the research process, locate books, use databases to find journal articles,

-journal articles, search the Internet for high-quality Web sites, prepare a bibliography
+search the Internet for high-quality Websites, prepare an annotated bibliography of

 Created in 2010, the Library's orientation games are a great way to introduce new